deepset-ai/haystack/proposals/text/3925-mrkl-agent.md

 The MRKLAgent can be used for questions that contain multiple subquestions that can be answered step-by-step (Multihop QA).
 Combined with tools like Haystack's PythonRuntime or SerpAPIComponent, the MRKLAgent can query the web and do calculations.

+We have a notebook that demonstrates how to use MRKLAgent.
+It requires API keys for OpenAI and SerpAPI: https://colab.research.google.com/drive/1oJf4gxkokIazLN26NNt6XsewMvCmVrz8?usp=sharing
+The notebook is based on the branch https://github.com/deepset-ai/haystack/compare/main...mrkl-pipeline (no pull request)

 # Basic example